 Portland, OR 97203

-NOTE: To receive mail from banks, magazine subscriptions, CD services and newspapers, please make sure to provide your first and last name, hall, and room number.
+NOTE: To receive mail from banks, magazine subscriptions, and newspapers, please make sure to provide your first and last name, hall, and room number.
 If you are limited to a few lines, have your mail addressed this way: